South Pickenham: Geographical overview

-The military training area Stanta lies to the south of the parish.
+The Stanford Training Area lies to the south of the parish.

-The historic church, All Saints, is one of only 124 existing round-tower churches in Norfolk, 185 nationwide and 5 within a 9-mile radius.
+The historic church of All Saints is one of 124 existing round-tower churches in Norfolk, 185 nationwide and five within a 9-mile radius.

 The restored church of Saint Mary's at Houghton on the Hill is nearby.
 Historically part of North Pickenham since 1725, a Pastoral Order was raised transferring it to South Pickenham as a Chapel of Ease in 1992.

-The 46 mile Peddars Way runs to the east, within the parish boundaries, aside the course of the River Wissey.
+The 46-mile Peddars Way runs to the east, within the parish boundaries, aside the course of the River Wissey.

 South Pickenham Estate Co.
 Ltd., a large arable and livestock farming company, is based in the village.